This guide explains the function of each button available for formatting and styling your text.

 Add a vertical line to your page.

-Screenshot of the Text Area toolbar.
+Text Area toolbar.
 The button for adding a vertical line is outlined.

 Block Quote